SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 * `gradientEndColor` (optional, string): The channel secondary hex color for a gradient.
 If omitted, same as `gradientStartColor`.
 * `titleColor` (optional, string): Hex color of the text displayed on top of colored areas (should provide sufficient contrast with `color`, `gradientStartColor ` and `gradientEndColor`).
 If omitted, white.
 * `hasDarkStatusBar` (optional, boolean): `true` iff the status bar should be dark for this channel.
 If omitted, `false`.
+* `songsViewStyle` (optional, string): The songs view style when added to the view.
+Never displayed if not set.
+Available values are:
+   * `collapsed`: Collapsed when added to the view.
+   * `expanded`: Expanded when added to the view.

 ## Video homepage